limbo-works/Limbo.Umbraco.Fetch/README.md

 `Limbo.Umbraco.Fetch` is a package for Umbraco 9 for downloaded external files to disk to be used in your Umbraco installation.

-For instance, as shown in [Configuration](#configuration), the package can be used to download the RSS feed of my blog to disk, qhich can then be used to display my recent blog posts on the website.
+For instance, as shown in [Configuration](#configuration), the package can be used to download the RSS feed of my blog to disk, which can then be used to display my recent blog posts on the website.

 ## Installation